missjody/loan_calculator/README.md

 ✔ serve rates

+✔ resolve "defaultValue" warning in console

+✔ use isResult to control display of estimated monthly payment

 still todo:
-* determine why calculator is not grabbing ALL values on EVERY change of ANY value
-* change color of slider and slider area background
-* use isResult to control display of estimated monthly payment
-* resolve "defaultValue" warning in console
 * organize css according to Next js standards
 * deploy to Vercel hosting